AdamSioud/BRAIN-MICROSOFT-HACKATHON/README.md

 # BRAIN-MICROSOFT-HACKATHON

-WE HACK WE SEE WE CONQUER
+WE HACK WE SEA WE CONQUER

 Some resources <br>
 https://www.youtube.com/watch?v=kUzgOmQJRdY <br>